 That's really all there is to it.
 It's a simple conversion of the force of water pressure to a rotational force on the wheels.

-For more information about traveling sprinklers, check out the links on the next page.
+For more information about traveling sprinklers, check out the links below.